Bhagatsingh-dot/Bhagatsingh-dot/README.md

 - 💞️ I’m looking to collaborate on anything related to linux
 - 📫 How to reach me b0900075@gmail.com
 - 😄 Pronouns: HE
-- ⚡ Fun fact: Keep going, There's nothing like completion !!
+- ⚡ Fun fact: Keep Learning !!

 <!---
 Bhagatsingh-dot/Bhagatsingh-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.